 Skills section – Grants for up to £50 are currently available towards sills development activities.
 Wildlife Skills Packs will be available from September 2017 with themes around birdwatching, insect surveying and building wildlife habitat boxes.

 Expedition section – We currently have a number of wildlife recording packs to enable young people to identify and record what they see on their expeditions.
 Packs include binoculars, magnifying lenses, sampling pots, butterfly sweep net, pond-dipping kit, wildlife identification charts and bat detector.

-* Residential section – We are currently running a Gold Residential at Ardaluin House in County Down from 30th October to 3rd November 2017 in partnership with Belfast Activity Centre.
+Residential section – We run a Gold Residential at Ardaluin House in County Down in partnership with Belfast Activity Centre.
 This will include wildlife and outdoor education activities, including trekking, climbing, woodwork, bushcraft and team-building games.

 The Grassroots Challenge will run over 5 years from January 2016 to 2020.
 The project will bring the great outdoors to life for 5000 young people aged 11-24, through Young Farmers’ Clubs of Ulster, The Duke of Edinburgh’s Award and Special Schools across Northern Ireland.
 A range of partner organisations are involved in helping to deliver the project, including Keep NI Beautiful, Northern Ireland Environment Link and Lantra.

 This exciting youth empowerment project is one of 31 which make up ‘Our Bright Future’, a UK-wide programme funded by the Big Lottery Fund and run by a consortium of organisations which is led by the Wildlife Trusts.

 Download the Grassroots Challenge information leaflet and details of our fantastic residential opportunity at the bottom of the page.

-For more information you can visit the website at: www.ulsterwildlife.org/grassroots or contact John McLaughlin – Grassroots Challenge Project Officer for DofE/JAI.
+For more information you can visit the website at: www.ulsterwildlife.org/grassroots or contact Dawn Patterson – Grassroots Challenge Project Officer for DofE/JAI.